 Admission Health Requirements

 The health of the individual can affect the health of the campus community.
-To protect the campus from outbreaks of vaccine-preventable diseases, all students entering UCI for the first time are required to provide proof of compliance with specific immunizations and tuberculosis screening.
-Incoming graduate students, including international students, should comply with their own school's admission health requirements if applicable, or provide proof of compliance.
+To protect the campus from outbreaks of vaccine-preventable diseases, all students entering UCI for the first time are required to provide proof of compliance with specific immunizations immunity and tuberculosis screening.
+Incoming graduate students, including international students, must also comply with these requirements as well as any additional admission health requirements that are specific to their school, if applicable.

-TB testing may be required based upon answers provided by students on the TB screening questionnaire (page one of the Incoming Student Health Form - to determine freedom from the disease.
-Tuberculin Skin Test (TST) is the preferred screening test for tuberculosis.
-If found positive, a chest x-ray is required to rule out active disease.
-TST and chest x-ray should be done within 6 months prior to entering UCI.
+As noted above, TB testing may be required based upon answers provided by students on the TB screening questionnaire (page one of the Incoming Student Health Form ) to determine freedom from the disease.
+TB screening testing must be performed within six (6) months prior to entry to UC Irvine.

 Exemption from Immunizations: